PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

-With this being said, allergies must be tested for, to identify treatments to reduce their impact.
+With this being said, allergies must be tested, to identify treatments to reduce their impact.
 Though most allergies are skin-related, some can actually manifest into more serious respiratory issues over time.
 This underlines the importance of testing your dog for allergies.

 Here are some of the most common allergy symptoms in dogs:

 - Compulsive scratching

 - Frequent sneezing